storj-archived/storj.io/content/code-of-conduct/codeOfConduct.md

 <h1 class="title text-center">Storj Community Participation Rules and Guidelines</h1>
 <h3>Values</h3>
 <ol type="1">
-	<li>Storj is committed to upholding Community values that foster respect:</li>
+	<li><p>Storj is committed to upholding Community values that foster respect:</li></p>
-	<li>We are mindful of others’ time.
-Before posing a question, explore the platform and use The Forum search functions to determine if the information you require has already been posted.</li>
+	<li><p>We are mindful of others’ time.
+Before posing a question, explore the platform and use The Forum search functions to determine if the information you require has already been posted.</li></p>
-	<li>We engage with professionalism and aim to include diverse perspectives while ensuring constructive and respectful dialogue.</li>
+	<li><p>We engage with professionalism and aim to include diverse perspectives while ensuring constructive and respectful dialogue.</li></p>
-	<li>We collaborate to strengthen our individual and collective knowledge, experience and points of view.</li>
+	<li><p>We collaborate to strengthen our individual and collective knowledge, experience and points of view.</li></p>
-	<li>We add value by contributing to the group, sharing experiences, resources, and/or time through volunteer opportunities within The Community.</li>
+	<li><p>We add value by contributing to the group, sharing experiences, resources, and/or time through volunteer opportunities within The Community.</li></p>
-	<li>We help others operate under The Code of Conduct.
-Please flag and report activity which you believe violates The Code of Conduct by reporting requests that others make of you to Community Leads (e.g., if someone asks you to promote their service in The Community and/or advance their personal or professional interests).</li>
+	<li><p>We help others operate under The Code of Conduct.
+Please flag and report activity which you believe violates The Code of Conduct by reporting requests that others make of you to Community Leads (e.g., if someone asks you to promote their service in The Community and/or advance their personal or professional interests).</li></p>
 </ol>

 <h3>Etiquette</h3>

 <ol type="1">
-	<li>Please post your questions or messages in the appropriate section of The Forum.</li>
+	<li><p>Please post your questions or messages in the appropriate section of The Forum.</li></p>
-	<li>Answers to many of the questions you may have can be found in past Forum threads.
+	<li><p>Answers to many of the questions you may have can be found in past Forum threads.
 Please use the search functions to find existing answers and discussions on your topic.
-If you are still having problems, feel free to post your question or contact an administrator.</li>
+If you are still having problems, feel free to post your question or contact an administrator.</li></p>
-	<li>Posting copyrighted material in The Forum is strictly prohibited.</li>
+	<li><p>Posting copyrighted material in The Forum is strictly prohibited.</li></p>
-	<li>The Forum may flag or delete offensive posts.
-If the requested action is not done in a reasonably timely manner, a Community Lead may delete the material.</li>
+	<li><p>The Forum may flag or delete offensive posts.
+If the requested action is not done in a reasonably timely manner, a Community Lead may delete the material.</li></p>
-	<li>Posts may be deleted for any reasons the Community Leads deem reasonable or violative of The Code of Conduct.</li>
+	<li><p>Posts may be deleted for any reasons the Community Leads deem reasonable or violative of The Code of Conduct.</li></p>
 </ol>

 <h3>Violence and Threats Thereof</h3>

 <p>Storj has a zero-tolerance policy for threats or acts of violence and will result in immediate and permanent suspension from The Forum.
 This includes, but is not limited to:</p>
 <ol type="1">
-	<li>Language regarding harming or killing others</li>
+	<li><p>Language regarding harming or killing others</li></p>
-	<li>Language regarding threats to hack, DDOS, or SWAT others</li>
+	<li><p>Language regarding threats to hack, DDOS, or SWAT others</li></p>
-	<li>Language regarding use of weapons to threaten, intimidate, harm or kill others</li>
+	<li><p>Language regarding use of weapons to threaten, intimidate, harm or kill others</li></p>
-	<li>Language regarding intimidation, humiliation, or attack tactics</li>
+	<li><p>Language regarding intimidation, humiliation, or attack tactics</li></p>
 </ol>

 <h3>Hateful Conduct and Harassment</h3>